-- Considerations involved in safeguarding a company's confidential information and some common approaches and leading practices when using confidentiality agreements. - Various forms of general confidentiality agreements and factors to consider in structuring specific agreements. - Substantive provisions that are common to many commercial confidentiality agreements and issues that may be encountered when drafting, reviewing, and negotiating each clause.
+- Considerations involved in safeguarding a company's confidential information and some common approaches and leading practices when using confidentiality agreements. - Various forms of general confidentiality agreements and factors to consider in structuring specific agreements. - Substantive provisions that are common to many commercial confidentiality agreements and issues that may be encountered when drafting, reviewing, and negotiating each clause - Special considerations under California and federal law.

-The practical considerations explained in this Note are also covered in checklist form in the Confidentiality and Nondisclosure Agreements Checklist (6-501-7380).
+The practical considerations explained in this Note are also covered in checklist form in the Confidentiality and Nondisclosure Agreements Checklist (CA) (W-012-6092).

-Specialized types of confidentiality agreements are used in connection with mergers and acquisitions (see Practice Note, Confidentiality Agreements: Mergers and Acquisitions (4-381-0514)) and certain finance transactions (see Practice Note, Confidentiality Agreements: Lending (1-383-5931)).
+Specialized types of confidentiality agreements are used in connection with mergers and acquisitions (see Practice Note, Confidentiality Agreements: Mergers and Acquisitions) (4-381-0514) and certain finance transactions (see Practice Note, Confidentiality Agreements: Lending) (1-383-5931).